pineal/Model_Predictive_Controller/README.md

 ## Timestep Length and Elapsed Duration

 Time horizon T = N * dt here N is 10 and dt is 0.1.
+Other combinations have been tried were proven that easy to cause the car behavior wierd.
+A length of 100ms time step is also consistent with latency.

 ## Polynomial Fitting and MPC Preprocessing
+From line 99 - 120 in main.cpp, I preprocessed waypoints to vehicle's cordinate system also with state vector, then used the provide utils to fitting the polynomial.

 ## Model Predictive Control with Latency
+Since the timestep and latency is consistent, which is 100ms, we are able to use previous step's actuations to apply to current step.

 ## Simulation

-Simulation looks well, car can run
+Simulation looks well, car can run and run over laps within the track.

 ---